m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 players will be able to "complete" Snake without truly completing it: zig-zagging through all of the playing area and eating just a few apples will lead to the message "YOU WON!"

+It is a bit difficult to understand why this is necessary because you did not write the other code.
+For an analogy, suppose you are working at the front desk of a hotel and four friends arrive to use rooms 61, 62, 63, and 64.
+It was important for the friends to be next to each other and upon arrival it becomes clear that one of them needs to be in room 60 because it is the only room with ...
+Since room 60 is free, you move them to rooms 60, 61, 62, and 63.
+It is important for the next front desk manager, that you register in the system that room 64 is now free.
+Otherwise, they may unnecessarily turn away new customers.